Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Statements of Main Results

-where the branch of $ \arg{(2\pi in/v)}, \arg{(2\pi in/w)} $ are the same as in $(i)$, and convergence of the finite series on the first and second terms on the right-hand side are the samely as in $(i)$. \end{enumerate} \end{theorem}
+where the branch of $ \arg{(2\pi in/v)}, \arg{(2\pi in/w)} $ are the same as in $(i)$, and convergence of the finite series on the first and second terms on the right-hand side are the same as in $(i)$. \end{enumerate} \end{theorem}